 A List for Living and Loving

-Last week, my little girl turned 10.
+Earlier this year, my little girl turned 10.

 It scarcely seems any time at all since I first met her and she illuminated my world, leading me on a journey that has taught me more about life and loving than I could have ever imagined.